Anisotropic dark energy stars: Introduction

-Analogous concepts were extended to a set of models which replace the whole black hole region with a de Sitter spacetime \cite{chapline}, \cite{mazur}.
-In fact, Chapline et al \cite{chapline}, built a model of dark energy stars based on the analogy between a superfluid condensate near its critical point with the neighborhood of an event horizon.
-The dark energy stars have a de Sitter spacetime matched with a Schwarzschild exterior spacetime.
-The surface of phase transition is closely located above the Schwarzschild radius.
-The model of Mazur and Mottola (MM) \cite{mazur} is conceptually different from the dark energy stars, but possess several common features inspired in it.
+The model of \cite{mazur01} (MM) is conceptually different from the dark energy stars, but possess several common features inspired in it.
 Their model is called ``gravitational vacuum stars'' ({\it gravastars}).
-They considered that independently of the matter that composes the gravitating object, as some critical limit is reached, the interior spacetime suffers a gravitational Bose-Einstein condensation \cite{mazur}.
-The general relativity is not valid in the zone of coexisting phases, but it is valid macroscopically out of the transition zone \cite{chapline}, \cite{mazur}.
+They considered that independently of the matter that composes the gravitating object, as some critical limit is reached, the interior spacetime suffers a gravitational Bose-Einstein condensation \cite{mazur01,mazur04}.
+The general relativity is not valid in the zone of coexisting phases, but it is valid macroscopically out of the transition zone (\citeauthor{chapline01}; and \citeauthor{mazur01}).
 The net effect of the condensation is that the mean value of the vacuum stress-energy tensor changes from a nearly zero value to a non-zero value.
-The mean value of the vacuum stress-energy tensor has the form: $<T_{\mu \nu }>=<\rho _{vac}>g_{\mu \nu }$, \cite{weinberg2}, \cite{dymnikova}, which behaves like a cosmological constant term with $\Lambda =8\pi G c^{-2}<\rho _{vac}>$.
+The mean value of the vacuum stress-energy tensor has the form: $<T_{\mu \nu }>=<\rho _{vac}>g_{\mu \nu }$ \citep[see][]{weinberg2, dymnikova00}, which behaves like a cosmological constant term with $\Lambda =8\pi G c^{-2}<\rho _{vac}>$.
 This is equivalent to dark energy of the cosmological constant type, and behaves like a fluid with an equation of state: $\hat{P}=-\rho\,c^2 $.
 The MM model is a static, spherical symmetric, five layer solution of the Einstein equations.
 It was built cutting and pasting three different exact solutions to the Einstein field equations.
 It has an interior de Sitter spacetime, while the exterior is Schwarzschild.
-The intermediate zone is a thick shell of matter that does not violate the strong energy conditions \cite{hawking}.
-The three solutions are matched by two thin anisotropic layers with distributions of surface tension and surface energy density.
+The intermediate zone is a thick shell of matter that satisfies all the energy conditions.
+The three solutions are matched by two thin anisotropic layers with distributions of surface tension and surface energy density, that violate the strong energy conditions.
 The solution does not possess an event horizon, but has a compactness that is close to one (the black hole compactness).